jd28/rollnw/python/docs/index.rst

-.. pynwn documentation master file, created by sphinx-quickstart on Mon Apr 11 14:31:26 2022.
+.. rollnw documentation master file, created by sphinx-quickstart on Mon Apr 11 14:31:26 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pynwn
+rollnw
 =====

 .. toctree::